A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Results and Evaluation

 \subsection{Robustness of ASR Representations in Scenarios Involving Cross-lingual NSER}

-To evaluate the robustness of ASR representations in cross-lingual NSER tasks, we conducted experiments in which neither the ASR nor SSL models were exposed to the target language during training.
-On the other hand, a monolingual ASR model was used as a baseline for comparison.
-Whisper served as the ASR model, generating both encoder and decoder representations.
-Table V summarizes the performance of SSL models, Mel-Spectrogram, and Whisper-based ASR representations.
-The abbreviation ``FZ'' indicates frozen models, ``FT'' denotes fine-tuned models, ``EN'' refers to Whisper trained on the English dataset, and ``CN'' refers to Whisper trained on the Mandarin Chinese dataset.
+To evaluate the robustness of ASR representations in cross-lingual NSER tasks, we conducted experiments where neither the ASR nor SSL models were exposed to the target language during training.
+A monolingual ASR model was used as a baseline.
+Whisper served as the ASR model, providing both encoder and decoder representations.
+Table VII summarizes the performance of SSL models, Mel-Spectrogram, and Whisper-based ASR representations.

 The results reveal substantial differences in the performance of various representations.
 Mel-Spectrogram results serve as a benchmark for comparison.
 In contrast, SSL models under a frozen configuration show marked performance degradation.
 For instance, frozen HuBERT's performance is lowered by 27.04$\%$ in UAR and 30.03$\%$ in F1 compared with the Mel-Spectrogram.
 These findings highlight the inability of frozen SSL representations to generalize effectively in cross-lingual scenarios.
 However, through fine-tuning, the performance of SSL models improves significantly.
 For example, WavLM shows increases of 32.42$\%$ in UAR and 33.37$\%$ in F1 compared with its frozen configuration.